 - The cake was 5", 7" and 9" round tiers baked in my favorite Magic Line pans.

-- It was vanilla bean cake, filleed and frosted with vanilla buttercream.
-For vanilla bean cake, I use this white almond sour cream recipe, skip the almond extract and add about 2 teaspoons of this vanilla bean paste.
+- It was vanilla bean cake, filled and frosted with vanilla buttercream.
 So, so delicious and beautiful.

 - It was covered and decorated with homemade marshmallow fondant.